 Aloe vera, also known as Aloe barbadensis, can be grown both outside and inside.
 Just make sure you place them in full sun.
 As with any succulent, watering should be minimal during winter while in summer you should soak the soil then let it dry before watering it again.
-Because of its shallow roots we recommend choosing a wide pot instead of a deep one when replanting.
+Because of its shallow roots, we recommend choosing a wide pot instead of a deep one when replanting.
 Aloe vera plants are easily propagated.
-Just remove the offsets which are produced around the base of mature plants when they are a couple inches tall.
+Just remove the offsets which are produced around the base of mature plants when they are a couple of inches tall.

 4. Burro's Tail (Sedum morganianum)

 Sedum morganianum or popularly called Burro's Tail is a beautiful blue colored delicate succulent.
 When it blooms tiny little red flowers appear.
-All you need to know if you want to grow this beautiful succulent is that it needs gritty soil, good drainage, sunshine and protection from extreme cold temperatures.
+All you need to know if you want to grow this beautiful succulent is that it needs gritty soil, good drainage, sunshine and protection from extremely cold temperatures.
 This means you can grow it both indoors and in your garden.
-Only downfall is its delicacy – the leaves will fall off at the slightest touch.
+The only downfall is its delicacy – the leaves will fall off at the slightest touch.
 Good thing is that you can use the fallen leaves to propagate new plants.

 5. Zebra Plant (Haworthiopsis attenuata, formerly known as Haworthia attenuata)

 You will easily fall in love with this beautiful succulent.
-Its beautifully patterned leaves with leathery surface, the small simple white flowers it produces, the fact that it is one of the easiest plants to grow – all these make Haworthiopsis attenuata a favorite plant.
+Its beautifully patterned leaves with a leathery surface, the small simple white flowers it produces, the fact that it is one of the easiest plants to grow – all these make Haworthiopsis attenuata a favorite plant.
 This succulent has only two enemies – frost and excess water.
 If you live in a colder climate keep it inside at least during the winter.

 6. Echeveria 'Lady Aquarius'

 Echeverias are among the most popular succulents and Echeveria 'Lady Aquarius' is surely the favorite among them.
 It looks like a ruffly underwater sea anemone forming loose, up to 8 inches (20 cm) rosette.
 You can grow this beautiful succulent even if you are a beginner gardener as it is tough and resilient.
-To keep your plant happy and healthy place it in full sun and provide good drainage.
+To keep your plant the happy and healthy place it in full sun and provide good drainage.

 7. Jade Plant (Crassula ovata)

 Crassula ovata or commonly known as Jade Plant or Jade Tree is one of the most popular succulents, especially as a house plant.
-Just like any other succulent they prefer strong light and a well-draining soil.
+Just like any other succulent, they prefer strong light and well-draining soil.
 They can tolerate low light and require very little watering.
 It is very easy to propagate them by simply rooting a cutting of the stem or leaves.
 Jade Plants' leaves are rubbery to the touch and quite flexible.
 If grown in strong light they will get a beautiful red margin.